samuelokunola326/AirbnbPricePrediction/README.md

 # AirbnbPricePrediction

 ## Overview
-This project is a python-based machine learning web application that was hosted using flask as the back end then deployed to heroku for genral access.
+This project is a python-based machine learning web application that was hosted using flask as the back end then deployed to Heroku for general access.
 The application is powered by 3 different machine learning models that are used to analyze an Airbnb dataset.
-The predictions from the model are then pooled together to create an estimated price range based on the input of the user.
+The predictions from the model are then pooled together to create an estimated price range based on the input of the user.s

 <!-- You can access the application through the link: Need Link -->